python-discord/sir-lancebot/report.md

 Optional (point 2): relation to design pattern(s).

+## Refactoring Patterns
+We have implemented two refactoring patterns from Martin Fowler's catalogue that align with the overall architecture of `Sir Lancebot`.

+#### Extract Class

+Instead of implememting the entire `Mathdoku` feature in a single file, we decided to separate the different responsibilities into three independent files.

+- `mathdoku.py` owns the game model and rules.
+- `mathdoku_parser.py` owns the board file loading.
+- `mathdoku_integration.py` owns the Discord interaction.

+This reflects the **Extract Class** pattern: when a class or module takes on too many responsibilities, each concern is extracted into its own unit.

+#### Extract Method
+Within `mathdoku_parser.py`, we decided to divide the parsing logic into smaller functions rather than a single large function.

+- `_search_for_grids_in_file()` reads the board file and applies a regex to locate and extract all board definitions.
+- `_create_cells_and_blocks()` iterates over the board layout, creates `Block` objects, and assigns each cell to its corresponding block.
+- `_read_block_operations()` assigns the arithmetic operator and target number to the corresponding block.
+- `_read_solution()` sets the correct value on each cell.

+This reflects the **Extract Method** pattern: when complex logic is divided into well-named methods, each with a single, clear purpose.

 ## Overall experience What are your main take-aways from this project?
 What did you learn?
 How did you grow as a team, using the Essence standard to evaluate yourself?

 Optional (point 6): How would you put your work in context with best software engineering practice?